zeromq/netmq/docs/actor.md

 ### AccountActioner

 And here is the entire code for an `Actor` that deals with `Account` actions.
-This example is deliberatley simplistic, where we only debit/credit an `Account` by an amount.
+This example is deliberately simplistic, where we only debit/credit an `Account` by an amount.
 You could send any command to the `Actor`, and the `Actor` is really a general purpose in process messaging system.

 Anyway here is the `Actor` code: